EdenWorX/ewxTools/README.md

     -V | --version
             Print version and exit.

-  DEBUG MODE
-    -D | --debug
-            Displays extra information on all the steps of the way.
-            IMPORTANT: _ALL_ temporary files are kept!
-Use with caution!

 DESCRIPTION
-    [c]leanup [a]nd [c]onvert: HurryKane's tool for overhauling gaming
+    Cleanup And Convert: HurryKane's tool for overhauling gaming clips. (
-    clips. ( See: @HurryKane76 yt channel )
+    See: @HurryKane76 yt channel )

     The program uses ffmpeg to remove duplicate frames and to interpolate the video to twice the target FPS in a first step, then do another